5l1v3r1/Sonarr-wiki/API/Command.md

 ---

 ### DownloadedEpisodesScan ###
-Instruct Sonarr to scan the DroneFactoryFolder or a folder defined by the path variable
+Instruct Sonarr to scan the DroneFactoryFolder or a folder defined by the path variable.
+Each file and folder in the DroneFactoryFolder is interpreted as separate download.

+But a folder specified by the path variable is assumed to be a single download (job) and the folder name should be the release name.

+The downloadClientId can be used to support this API endpoint in conjunction with Completed Download Handling, so Sonarr knows that a particular download has already been imported.

 ##### Parameters ######

 Optional:

-`path (string)`
+`path (string)`,
+`downloadClientId (string)` (nzoid for sabnzbd, special 'drone' attribute value for nzbget, uppercase infohash for torrents)

 ---